reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 </div>
 ```

 Enter `"a"` in the example below, wait for the results to load, and then edit the input to `"ab"`.
-Notice how instead of the Suspense fallback, you now see the slightly dimmed stale result list until the new results have loaded:
+Notice how instead of the Suspense fallback, you now see the dimmed stale result list until the new results have loaded:

 <Sandpack>